aosabook/500lines/template-engine/chapter.md

 <!-- [[[end]]] -->

 The `_variable` method helped us with validating variable names and adding them to the sets of names we collected during compilation.
-It's simple: we use a regex to check that the name is a valid Python identifier, then add the name to the set:
+We use a regex to check that the name is a valid Python identifier, then add the name to the set: